tanium/Azure-Sentinel/Solutions/README.md

 ### Certification FAQs:

-#### What Search keyword must be present for Sentinel solutions?
++ #### What Search keyword must be present for Sentinel solutions?
-The Search keyword must contain the Sentinel GUID: **f1de974b-f438-4719-b423-8bf704ba2aef**.
+&emsp;&emsp;&emsp; The Search keyword must contain the Sentinel GUID: **f1de974b-f438-4719-b423-8bf704ba2aef**.

-#### Is the text 'Azure Sentinel' allowed in offers or packages?
++ #### Is the text 'Azure Sentinel' allowed in offers or packages?
-No. The text 'Azure Sentinel' must not appear anywhere.
+&emsp;&emsp;&emsp; No. The text 'Azure Sentinel' must not appear anywhere.
 The correct branding is 'Microsoft Sentinel'.

-#### Should package name and package version match?
++ #### Should package name and package version match?
-Yes.
-Package name and package version must be the same.
+&emsp;&emsp;&emsp; Yes.
+Package name and package version mentioned in Partner Center must be the same.
 For instance if package version is 3.0.1 then the package name should be 3.0.1.zip.

-#### Where should the version number match?
++ #### Where should the version number match?
-The version number must match across Partner Center, Solution Metadata, and mainTemplate.json.
+&emsp;&emsp;&emsp; The version number must match across Partner Center, Solution Metadata, and mainTemplate.json.

-#### Is ARM-TTK validation required?
++ #### Is ARM-TTK validation required?
-Yes.
+&emsp;&emsp;&emsp; Yes.
 ARM-TTK must pass successfully.
 Any failures should result in rejection with details.

-#### What image and logo checks are required?
++ #### What image and logo checks are required?
-Ensure images load correctly and logos referenced to master branch, not PR links.
+&emsp;&emsp;&emsp; Ensure images load correctly and logos referenced to master branch, not PR links or private branch links.

-#### Should DARSy zip content match GitHub repository content?
++ #### Should DARSy zip content match GitHub repository content?
-Yes.
+&emsp;&emsp;&emsp; Yes.
 The package submitted to certification must exactly match GitHub master repository files.
+To ensure this, the Pull Request must be approved and merged prior to publishing the offer.

-#### Why should short-links be verified?
++ #### Why should short-links be verified?
-All links, especially short-links, must resolve correctly.
+&emsp;&emsp;&emsp; All links, especially short-links, must resolve correctly.
 Broken links are grounds for rejection.

-#### Are release notes mandatory?
++ #### Are release notes mandatory?
-Yes.
+&emsp;&emsp;&emsp; Yes.
 Release notes must be present and properly added.
 Missing release notes will cause rejection.

++ #### Are support information mandatory?
+&emsp;&emsp;&emsp; Yes.
+Support information including name, email, tier and link is mandatory.

 ## Feedback